 Snippets

-A snippet is the executor of the tasks.
-It can be written as a markdown file, using code chunks to run arbitrary code, or it can be written as a python modules (see Advanced Snippets in Python)
+A snippet is the basic execution unit of Bio_pype.
+It can be written either as a Markdown file using code chunks to run arbitrary code, or as a Python module (see Advanced Snippets in Python)

 Basic Snippet Structure

-1. requirements: which include a code chunk returning a dictionary which specifies the necessary resource to run the snippet (eg. used to allocate resource in a queuing systems)
+1. requirements: Contains a code chunk returning a dictionary that specifies the necessary resources to run the snippet (e.g., used to allocate resources in queuing systems)

-2. results: which include a code chunk returning a dictionary listing all the files produced by the execution of the snippet
+2. results: Contains a code chunk returning a dictionary listing all files produced by the snippet’s execution

-3. arguments: a numbered list, which is interpreted by argparse to produce the command line interface of the snippet
+3. arguments: A numbered list interpreted by argparse to produce the snippet’s command line interface

-4. snippet: containing the code chunks with the instruction to perform the desired task
+4. snippet: Contains the code chunks with instructions for performing the desired task

-5. name: an optional section containing a chunk returning a string with a “friendly name”.
-This name overrides in certain aspects the default snippet name.
-This can be used to identify more easily log folders and job ids running on the system.
+5. name: An optional section containing a chunk that returns a “friendly name”.
+This name overrides the default snippet name and helps identify log folders and job IDs more easily.

 The input and output arguments are passed to the various chunk via variable substitutions by name, a method used in python strings formatting.